sasomoto/ML-Fault-Analysis-Algorithm-Comparision/README.md

 # ML-Fault-Analysis-Algorithm-Comparision
-This contains the code that I wrote while working on a personal project which was about a comparative analysis of K Nearest Neighbours and Random Forest algorithms by variation of parameters
+This contains the code that I wrote while working on a personal project which was about a comparative analysis of K Nearest Neighbours and Random Forest algorithms by variation of parameters.
+I wrote this code which includes 4 parameters for the K Nearest Neighbours algorithm and 5 parameters for the Random Forest algorithm.
+I did this to help my senior as a part of a larger project which I cannot reveal due to confidential reasons.
+I wrote a code for principal component analysis as well as one without it.